kralicky/jobserver/docs/rfd.md

 # to use the client, flags to configure cert and key paths, and the server address, are required.
 # these are omitted in the remaining examples for brevity.
-$ jobserver --address=127.0.0.1:9090 --cacert=ca.crt --cert=tls.crt --key=tls.key ...
+$ jobctl --address=127.0.0.1:9090 --cacert=ca.crt --cert=tls.crt --key=tls.key ...

 # starting a job:
 # for commands that don't require flag args, they can be passed as-is:
-$ jobserver run kubectl logs pod/example
+$ jobctl run kubectl logs pod/example
 <job-id> # job id is printed

 # for commands that do require flag args, the expected '--' delimiter can be used:
-$ jobserver run -- kubectl logs --follow pod/example
+$ jobctl run -- kubectl logs --follow pod/example
 <job-id>

 # to start a job with resource limits:
-$ jobserver run \
+$ jobctl run \
   --cpus=100m \ # 100 milli-cores; can also write e.g. '--cpus=2' for 2 cores (no float values)
   --memory=1Gi --memory-soft-limit=512Mi \ # the familiar suffixes can be used for memory limits
   --device-read-bps=8:16=200 \ # format is major:minor=value (bytes per second)